Skip to main content

 Subscription Audit

-A systematic review of all recurring subscriptions and memberships to identify forgotten, unused, or redundant services that are quietly draining money each month.
+A sweep of all your recurring charges to find the forgotten, unused, or overlapping subscriptions quietly draining your account each month.

-To conduct an audit: review 3-6 months of bank and credit card statements for recurring charges, check app store subscriptions (iOS Settings > Apple ID > Subscriptions, Google Play > Subscriptions), catalog every subscription, and categorize each as essential, used regularly, occasionally used, or unused.
+To run your own audit: pull up 3-6 months of bank and credit card statements and flag every recurring charge.
+Check your app store subscriptions too (on iPhone: Settings > Apple ID > Subscriptions; on Android: Google Play > Subscriptions).
+List everything, then sort each one into a bucket: essential, used regularly, occasionally used, or unused.

-Making subscription audits a quarterly habit prevents re-accumulation.
-Set a calendar reminder every three months.
-Many banking apps now flag subscription charges and alert you to price increases, making ongoing monitoring easier.
-The goal isn't eliminating all subscriptions — it's ensuring each one earns its place in your budget.
+Making this a quarterly habit keeps subscriptions from sneaking back in.
+Set a reminder every three months.
+A lot of banking apps now flag recurring charges and alert you to price hikes, which makes ongoing monitoring even easier.

 Frequently Asked Questions